integratedmodelling/im.aries.global/README.md

 and demand for the [ARIES](http://aries.integratedmodelling.org) platform.
 The logical statements, data and models provided here are used in ARIES to answer queries for commonly recognized ES value metrics when not enough information is available to build detailed, dynamic flow models.
+A [published article](https://www.sciencedirect.com/science/article/pii/S0048969718338737#bb0130) in Science of The Total Environment describes in detail the philosophy behind the models, their scope and their limitations.

 The models built by ARIES using this knowledge have, in general, similar resolution and conceptual detail as those available in other ES assessment toolkits such as